xl4kj/doc-ci-cd-workflow-playground/docs/en/credential-revocation.rst

   When the Credental Issuer choses the number of bits for conveying statuses of the Digital Credentials it issues, it MAY add other states besides those described above.
 The addition of many different states for the lifecycle of a Digital Credential has however to be carefully pondered for it discloses information to Relying Parties.

 .. note::
   The main privacy consideration for a Status List is to prevent the Issuer from tracking the usage of the Digital Credential when the status is being checked.
 If a Credential Issuer offers status information by referencing a specific token, this would enable the Credential Issuer to create a profile for the issued token by correlating the date and identity of Relying Parties, that are requesting the status.
 Implementations MUST therefore integrate the status information of many Digital Credentials into the same list.
 As a result, the Issuer does not learn for which Digital Credential the Relying Party is requesting the Status List.
-The privacy of the Holder is protected by the anonymity within the set of Digital Credential in the Status List, this limits the possibilities of tracking by the Issuer.
+The privacy of the User is protected by the anonymity within the set of Digital Credential in the Status List, this limits the possibilities of tracking by the Issuer.
   This herd privacy effect depends on the number of entities within the Status List.
 A larger amount of Digial Credentials referenced therein results in better privacy but also impacts the performance as more data has to be transferred to read the Status List.
 Depending on the Status List parameters (e.g. the amounts of bits designating the Credential values), Credential Issuers have to strike an appropriate balance between privacy and performance.

 Once the Relying Party receives a Digital Credential, this enables it to request the Status List to validate its status through the provided URI parameter and look up the corresponding index.
 However, the Relying Party is able to store the URI and index of the Digital Credential to request the Status List again at a later time.
 By doing so regularly, the Relying Party may create a profile of the Digital Credential's validity status.
-This behaviour might also be abused in cases where this is not intended and unknown to the Holder, e.g. profiling the suspension of a driving license.
+This behaviour might also be abused in cases where this is not intended and unknown to the User, e.g. profiling the suspension of a driving license.
 This behaviour could be mitigated e.g., by regular re-issuance of the Digital Credential.

 Status List Token
 """""""""""""""""

 The Status List Token is available at the Status List Endpoint and contains the following parameters.

 .. list-table::
   :class: longtable